 What Is Obsessive Compulsive Disorder?

-Obsessive-compulsive disorder, also known as OCD is a mental illness that can affect people of any age, gender or nationality.
+Obsessive-compulsive disorder (OCD) is a mental illness that can affect people of any age, gender or nationality.
 It is nothing to be ashamed of or embarrassed about.
-As the name suggests, the affected individual will have obsessive and compulsive thoughts going on in their minds.
+As the name suggests, the affected individual will suffer from obsessive thoughts and this will lead to compulsive behaviours.

-Symptoms mostly start during the puberty phase, but they can also occur in adulthood.
+Symptoms usually start during puberty, but they can also first appear in childhood or adulthood.

-According to NHS statistics, 12 out of 1000 people are affected by OCD in the UK and it accounts for around 750,000 people.
+According to NHS statistics, 12 out of 1000 people are affected by OCD in the UK, accounting for around 750,000 people.

 Overview

-Obsessive-compulsive disorder is a mental disorder where the patient suffers from a cycle of obsessions and compulsions.
-It affects around 2% of the population and it can lead to impairment in social or personal life.¹,² These thoughts bring anxiety to the minds of the affected individuals.
+Obsessive-compulsive disorder is a mental disorder where the patient suffers from a cycle of obsessions and compulsions, which cause anxiety and distress.
+It affects around 2% of the population and it can lead to impairment in social or personal life.¹,²

-Obsessions are unwanted or intrusive thoughts, desires and fears.
-These can be fear of germs, aggressive or harmful thoughts about self or others, forbidden thoughts about sex or religion and wanting things to be in perfect order.
+Obsessions are persistent unwanted or intrusive thoughts and fears.
+For example, intrusive thoughts about contamination by germs, violent thoughts about self or others, and disturbing thoughts about sex or religion.

-Compulsions are the urges that an individual feels due to obsessive thoughts.
-These can be excessive hygiene measures, arranging things in a specified manner, repeatedly checking things and compulsive counting.
+Compulsions are the behaviours that an individual feels the need to perform due to their obsessive thoughts, in attempt to relieve their anxiety.
+These can be mental or physical and include actions, such as, excessive hygiene measures, arranging things in a specified manner, repeatedly checking things and compulsive counting.
+While performing compulsions can relieve anxiety for a short time, in the long term, it leads to a vicious cycle.

 Causes of obsessive compulsive disorder

-Scientists are still not sure what causes obsessive-compulsive disorder, but they suspect some causes for this mental health condition.
+Scientists are still not sure what causes obsessive-compulsive disorder, but they suspect genetics and life experiences can both play a part.
 Brain scan shows increased activity in the areas of the brain dealing with strong emotions and their response.
-Serotonin, a chemical which helps in transmitting information from one part of the brain to another is found in abnormal levels in OCD patients.
-These are a few factors that are suspected to cause OCD:¹,³,⁴,⁵
+Serotonin, a chemical which helps in transmitting information from one part of the brain to another is found in abnormally low levels in OCD patients.
+These are a few factors that are suspected to cause OCD:

-• Brain: Brain scans have shown some abnormalities in certain areas of the brain in people suffering from OCD.
-These changes are also observed in other brain disorders such as Parkinson's disease, Tourette syndrome and epilepsy
+• Brain abnormalities could result in OCD.
+Brain scans have shown some abnormalities in certain areas of the brain in people suffering from OCD.
+These changes are also observed in other brain disorders, such as, Parkinson's disease, Tourette syndrome and epilepsy.
+There is still not much research regarding how these abnormalities cause OCD symptoms in individuals.

 There is still not much research regarding how these abnormalities cause OCD symptoms in individuals.